-Pembina will enter Unified Command, as required.
-If it is determined that unified command is needed, Incident Commanders representing agencies or jurisdictions that share responsibility for the incident manage the response from a single ICP.
+Pembina will enter Unified Command (UC), as required.
+If it is determined that UC is needed, Incident Commanders representing agencies or jurisdictions that share responsibility for the incident manage the response from a single Incident Command Post (ICP).
 A Unified Command allows agencies with different legal, geographic, and functional authorities and responsibilities to work together effectively, without affecting individual agency authority, responsibility, or accountability.